andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 2\.1.2 – All matches need to be played on a server that has PunkBuster enabled.

-2\.1.3 – All players will need the newest PunkBuster folder, which can be downloaded at: [**https://www.sendspace.com/file/6t8otf**](https://www.sendspace.com/file/6t8otf "https://www.sendspace.com/file/6t8otf").
+2\.1.3 – All players will need the latest PunkBuster folder, which can be downloaded at: [**https://www.sendspace.com/file/6t8otf**](https://www.sendspace.com/file/6t8otf "https://www.sendspace.com/file/6t8otf").

 2\.1.4 – All matches must be played on the latest vCoD.gg PAM, which can be downloaded at: ???.